…should reconsider their new logo design.

 The new logo has several issues:

 •Will easily be outdated: A good logo will last over time.
-The new Arby’s logo is restricted to current trends and in several years will be about as stale as their sandwiches.
+The new Arby’s logo is restricted to current trends and in several years will likely be dated.

 •Unnecessary visual elements: Only one barb is needed.
 There should be a strong element that attracts the viewer’s eye and is memorable.
 If a logo utilizes more than one barb, they often fight for attention and create tension within the logo.
 In this case, there is the hat and the slicer-appostrophe (I think it’s supposed to be a slicer, anyway).
 The apostrophe is minimal and is overshadowed by the hat, so it really isn’t necessary.
 It could have simply been left unaltered (without the white streaks) and the logo wouldn’t have lost anything.